wjohnson/pyapacheatlas/README.md

    * Column entities
    * Table lineage processes
    * Column lineage processes
+* From excel, bulk uploading entities, creating / updating lineage, and creating custom types.
-* Supports Azure Data Catalog ColumnMapping Attributes.
+* Supports Azure Purview ColumnMapping attributes.
 * Performing "What-If" analysis to check if...
    * Your entities are valid types.
    * Your entities are missing required attributes.
    * Your entities are using undefined attributes.
-* Authentication to Azure Data Catalog via Service Principal.
+* Authentication to Azure Purview via Service Principal.
 * Authentication using basic authentication of username and password.

 ## Quickstart